-- (A) The en banc Tribal Commission and the gaming manager of each tribally-owned or tribally-operated gaming activity shall obtain an annual independent audit of such gaming activity.
-A copy of such audit shall be provided to the en banc Tribal Commission, the Tribal Council and the National Indian Gaming Commission. - (B) Each contract for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000.00 annually shall be subject to an independent audit.
-A copy of such audit will be provided to the en banc Tribal Commission, the Tribal Council and the National Indian Gaming Commission.
+(A) The Tribal Commission and the gaming manager of each tribally-owned or triballyoperated gaming activity shall obtain an annual independent audit of such gaming activity.
+A copy of such audit shall be provided to the Tribal Commission, the Tribal Council and the National Indian Gaming Commission.

+(B) Each contract for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000.00 annually shall be subject to an independent audit.
+A copy of such audit will be provided to the Tribal Commission, the Tribal Council and the National Indian Gaming Commission.

-9.4 Additional Requirements for Operation of Tribally-Own d or Tribally-Operated Games.
+9.4 Additional Requirements for Operation of Tribally-Owned or Tribally-Operated Games.